adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 `Distributed futures` is built on top of RPC as an extension.
 Specifically, it is a reference, to a possibly remote value, returned from a RPC call (an implementation can choose to return by value, reference, or both).
-Additionally, these extended RPC functions (`task`) take references as arguments.
+Additionally, these 'extended' asynch RPC functions (`task`) take references as arguments.
 If that reference is a regular one (Ref), the system dereferences it and sends value to the executor.
 If it is a shared one (SharedRef), the executor receives the reference (which it also can pass around as reference) instead of value.
 Lastly, value and its